Your Shell Severance Checklist

 Unfortunately, the timing of severances doesn't always align with an employee's retirement plan.
 Many executives facing the decision to retire don't feel ready unless they've reached a specific age or amount in their bank account; however, when working with these professionals, we work to determine how much income they need, how many more years they need to work, or if they can retire simply by reducing your expenses.
 If retiring after separation isn't an immediate possibility, it's important to realize that returning to full-time employment isn't the only option available to you — depending on your long-term goals and existing cash flow, you may be able to consider part-time, freelance, or consulting work as options to supplement your income until you're able to retire.

 Many executives leave major corporations, whether by choice or as part of a layoff, only to return as independent consultants.
-Doing so allows them to continue working and deferring withdrawals from retirement accounts or taking Social Security distributions.
-While consulting is often a great option for employees who can't afford to retire just yet, there are hidden costs and considerations that need to be evaluated beforehand.
+Doing so allows them to continue working and deferring withdrawals from retirement accounts or Social Security.
+While consulting is often a great option for employees who can't afford to retire, hidden costs and considerations need to be evaluated beforehand.

 If consulting doesn't seem like the best next move for you, consider working with a professional to build out a cash flow plan to determine when retirement is possible.
 By having an extensive understanding of your Shell benefits, our team of advisors can help you determine how to leverage your benefits to reach your financial goals.